cdom27/unearth_news/README.md

 - [ ] Update score calc
 - [ ] Detect videos and reject analysis (in url, metadata)
 - [ ] Websockets to show progress & display results as they come
+- [ ] Remove articles from breaking news gallery if unprocessable (currently only disabling)